This policy describes the information gathering and dissemination practices for the DRI web site at www.dri.eduand associated subdomains and pages.

 We do not correlate IP addresses to individuals.
 As such, visitor sessions will be tracked but visitors will remain anonymous, except as noted below.

 Search terms entered into the various DRI search engines are recorded, but this data is not associated with IP addresses or individual users.

 Several web-based forms within DRI’s web site request personal information (e.g., name, e-mail, standard mailing address).
 Such pages support specific DRI-sponsored activities, such as newsletter mailing lists and conference registrations, for which this information is necessary and justified.

 Use of Information

-The DRI web team uses the information described above to tailor content and navigational tools to visitors, ensure broad access to the site regardless of browser software, monitor site performance, and generate general statistical reports.
+The DRI Office of External Affairs and Communications uses the information described above to tailor content and navigational tools to visitors, ensure broad access to the site regardless of browser software, monitor site performance, and generate general statistical reports.
 Site usage by individual IP addresses is not disclosed unless specifically requested by law enforcement agencies investigating a specific abuse of DRI’s computer or network resources.